stadiamaps/ferrostar/android/README.md

 (free for development and evaluation use; no credit card required; get one at https://client.stadiamaps.com/).
 You can also modify it to work with your preferred maps and routing vendor by editing `AppModule.kt`.

-Set your API key in `local.properties` to run the demo app:
+Set your API key in `local.properties` to run the demo app (it is functional with demo tiles and routing, but only for limited testing):

 ```properties
 stadiaApiKey=YOUR-API-KEY